SimoneAstarita/queer_NLP_bib/README.md

 Daniel García-Baena, Miguel Á. García-Cumbreras, Sara M. Jiménez-Zafra, José A. García-Díaz, and Raúl Valencia-García.
 2023. <a href="https://link.springer.com/article/10.1007/s10579-023-09638-3"><u>Hope Speech Detection in Spanish: The LGBT Case.</u></a> _Language Resources and Evaluation_, 57:1487–1514.

+Davide Locatelli, Greta Damo, and Debora Nozza.
+2023. <a href="https://aclanthology.org/2023.c3nlp-1.3"><u>A cross-lingual study of homotransphobia on twitter.</u></a> In _Proceedings of the First Workshop on Cross-Cultural Considerations in NLP (C3NLP)_, pages 16–24, Dubrovnik, Croatia.
+Association for Computational Linguistics.

 Juan Vásquez, Scott Andersen, Gemma Bel-enguix, Helena Gómez-adorno, and Sergio-luis Ojeda-trueba.
 2023. <a href="https://aclanthology.org/2023.woah-1.20/"><u>HOMO-MEX: A Mexican Spanish Annotated Corpus for LGBT+phobia Detection on Twitter.</u></a> In The _7th Workshop on Online Abuse and Harms (WOAH)_, pages 202–214, Toronto, Canada.
 Association for Computational Linguistics.

 Jimin Mun, Emily Allaway, Akhila Yerukola, Laura Vianna, Sarah-Jane Leslie, and Maarten Sap.
 2023. <a href="https://aclanthology.org/2023.findings-emnlp.653/"><u>Beyond Denouncing Hate: Strategies for Countering Implied Biases and Stereotypes in Language.</u></a> In _Findings of the Association for Computational Linguistics: EMNLP 2023_, pages 9759–9777, Singapore.
 Association for Computational Linguistics.